-- The dark green curve indicates the progress of the currently calculated power input. - The orange curve corresponds with the currently measured power input.
-It is determined based on the measured energy consumption of the last 60 seconds and updated every 10 seconds. - The developing of the maximum value of the measured power input is also indicated in the curve recordings, by a red line. - The light green line indicates the developing of the maximum of this time interval by considering the current power input and the synchronised time interval.
+- The dark green curve indicates the progress of the currently calculated power input. - The orange curve corresponds to the currently measured power input.
+It is determined based on the measured energy consumption of the last 60 seconds and updated every 10 seconds.
+If an efficiency analysis device is used for the energy registration of a house and no additional counter is activated to form a total, the power measured by the device is displayed. - The developing of the maximum value of the measured power input is also indicated in the curve recordings, by a red line. - The light green line indicates the developing of the maximum value of this time interval by considering the current power input and the synchronised time interval.